kura/kura.gg/content/tor-all-the-things.rst

 At time of writing, the servers are part of the Tor network but they are currently in their initial phase of being rarely used by the network itself.
-A `blog post on the Tor blog
+A `post on the Tor blog
 <https://blog.torproject.org/blog/lifecycle-of-a-new-relay>`_ gives some
-anocdotable information as to each phase, why it happens and what it means.
+anecdotal information as to each phase, why it happens and what it means.
 I suggest giving it a read since it's quite interesting.

 In my experience, within about two weeks, all three new nodes will be available